 It is the day in which the famous Army General Gusa, arriving in Elba Factory to tell the workers that the party is defending the socialism in front of the hooligans, is booed by the workers, in an unprecedented gesture!
 The workers of Elba ask General Gusa, a representative of the dictatorship’s power in that moment, to give them back their arrested and their dead.
 They have stopped working since morning, and they tell the general that they are going into strike, until their demands are met.

-December 19, 1989 is the day in which General Gusa, one of the responsibles for the massacres of Timisoara in the days of December 17 and 18, is opposed by the workers of Elba, and asked to leave.
-He leaves, and calls Ceausescu, telling him: “The situation is this: there are no hooligans in Timisoara, there are the Workers!”
+December 19, 1989 is the day in which General Gusa, one of the responsibles for the massacres of Timisoara on December 17 and 18, is opposed by the workers of Elba and asked to leave.
+He leaves and calls Ceausescu, telling him: “The situation is this: there are no hooligans in Timisoara, there are the Workers!”
 Unfortunately, not even in this moment does the dictator admit that it is the end for his reign of terror.
 He will go on with his paranoia of defending the socialism by firing into his own people, for three more days…